Smendero/Cleaning-UCI-HAR-Dataset/README.txt

 More details on these datasets can be found in the UCI HAR Dataset README.txt file as well as the features_info.txt file.

+Data from train and test subjects were merged and averages by subject id and type of activity were used to summarize the data.

-The tidy data set created with this script summarizes the mean of select variables for each subject for different activities
+The tidy data set created with the run_analysis.R script summarizes the mean of select variables for each subject for different activities.
+The script is annotated to inform readers on the data download, merger, relabeling and tidying.

 The variables in the dataset are as follows:
 [1] "subject" - subject id